mishkinf/PowerShellDev/README.md

     "
     If you don't know much about ssh keys then please review
 5. Add your ssh keys to PowerShellDev/.ssh/keys/
+6. Restart PowerShell.

 #### Vim
-6. Install Vim from http://www.vim.org/download.php#pc and make sure the Vim directory is added to your path (C:\Program Files (x86)\Vim\vim74)
+1. Install Vim from http://www.vim.org/download.php#pc and make sure the Vim directory is added to your path (C:\Program Files (x86)\Vim\vim74)
-#### Pairing Script
-7. [Optional] Extreme programmers who plan to pair while developing can add their names, usernames and email addresses to the Pair.ps1 script
-8. Run powershell and navigate to the PowerShellDev project folder and run ./stationsetup.ps1
-9. Restart PowerShell.
+2. Restart PowerShell.

 ### License
 The MIT License Copyright (c) 2013 TrueCar, Inc.